 Best camera phone ever?
 Perhaps not.
 Sony’s software takes some of the fun out of casual photography, and its comprehensive manual control is arguably more useful for video than stills.
 As with zoom lenses made for “proper” cameras, the sharpness of the variable field of view periscope isn’t nearly as good as that of more conventional prime designs such as that of the Huawei P50 Pro.

-At $1599/£1299, the Sony Xperia 1 IV is too expensive to recommend to most people.
+Even at a reduced £880 following the release of the Xperia 1 V, the Sony Xperia 1 IV remains a pricey option, especially given its poor thermal performance.
 However, it has a bunch of interesting features that haven’t been seen elsewhere, and I’ll take a look at a handful of them in this review.

 Design and Screen